gettypubs/keepitmoving/content/case-studies/4-Snow.md

 {{< q-figure id="4.2" >}}

 Wilfred’s long-awaited major breakthrough in the museum world came in 1942, when MoMA purchased his *Vertical Sequence II, Opus 137* (1941),[^7] his first lumia composition to enter a museum collection.
 A decade later, MoMA further advanced Wilfred’s career by including him in the exhibition *15 Americans* (1952) alongside fourteen other artists: William Baziotes, Edward Corbett, Edwin Dickinson, Herbert Ferber, Joseph Glasco, Herbert Katzman, Frederick Kiesler, Irving Kriesberg, Richard Lippold, Jackson Pollock, Herman Rose, Mark Rothko, Clyfford Still, and Bradley Walker Tomlin.
-An outlier in the exhibition of eleven painters and three sculptors, Wilfred was nonetheless appreciated by some as the only truly original artist in the exhibition ({{<q-cite "Turrell 2013 n.p." "">}}).
+An outlier in the exhibition of eleven painters and three sculptors, Wilfred was nonetheless appreciated by some as the only truly original artist in the exhibition ({{<q-cite "Turrell 2013" "">}}).
 In 1961 MoMA acquired a second Wilfred, *Aspiration*.[^8] Both are domestically sized, internally programmed lumia compositions shown in wooden cabinets, with small screens (approximately 38 × 38 cm), a far cry from the giant, projected images of the concert stage.

 In 1963 MoMA again supported Wilfred by commissioning a new installation for its thirty-fifth anniversary and 1964 reopening of renovated and expanded galleries designed by Philip Johnson.
 In a return to the lumia as large works suitable for public spectacle, Wilfred created his magnum opus, *Lumia Suite, Opus 158* ([fig. 4.2](#4.2)).[^9] In a custom-designed, 3.6 × 4.8 m room painted dark gray, viewers sat on custom benches centered before a 2.4 × 1.8 m screen with a rear-projected moving-light spectacle.
 The installation was a favorite of the public, and it ran nearly continuously for seventeen years.